starkarabil/training-git/README.md

 # training-git

-Tis repo was used to train git functions and improving the undersanding about it.
+This repo was used to train git functions and improving the undersanding about it.